|

 among the passengers and smoke in the cockpit, eventually incapacitating the

 flight crew.
 The cause of the cabin fire was not determined".
-It was
+Incorrect

 considered that the origin of the cabin fire could have been a leaking gasoline